Last update: 4/11/2021

 Which accommodations accept guests who are quarantining?

-From August 19th, all accommodations welcoming travelers who are quarantining should be familiar with the new regulations and willing to accept the responsibility.
+All accommodations that welcome travelers who are quarantining are familiar with the necessary regulations and willing to accept the responsibility.

-These are our recommendations for accommodations that are available for travelers who need to quarantine for 5, 14, or more days as an entry requirement or after testing positive for COVID-19.
+These are our recommendations for accommodations that are available for travelers who need to quarantine as an entry requirement or after testing positive for COVID-19.

 - Hotel Laxnes – One of the best Northern Lights Hotels in Iceland